Alfedi/BOOM/README.md

-# Bomasy
+# BOOM

-Bomasy is a simple application to manage your books in a database.
+BOOM is a simple application to manage your books in a database.

 ## How to use

-To start the server just download dependencies with `mix deps.get` and run the phoenix server with `mix phx.server`.
+To start the server just download dependencies with `mix deps.get`, create the database with `mix ecto.create` and run the phoenix server with `mix phx.server`.

 ## Endpoints